CSCfi/csc-user-guide/docs/support/faq/how-can-I-give-access-to-other-people-to-my-vm-in-pouta.md

 The file `~/.ssh/id_rsa.pub` is the new SSH key to add.

 !!! warning "Do not give access to the same user name to different people"
-    It is not a good practise to give access to different people to the same user.
-This is because it makes almost imposible to audit who and when connected to the VM.
+    It is not a good practice to give access to different people to the same user.
+This is because it makes it almost impossible to audit who and when connected to the VM.